KansasAcademicDecathlon/playbook/OnlineTesting.md

 testing independently and remotely.
 If students are not testing with a proctor, the Testing Director replaces the listening questions with non-listening questions.

+A few weeks before the competition, USAD will email Word documents with instructions.
+The instrucitons contain activation keys for the objective tests and the essay.

 ### School Information File